telerik/fiddler-jam-docs/extension/recording-a-log.md

 ## Additional Recording Options

-During log recording, Fiddler Jam could capture not only the HTTP/HTTPS traffic but also:
+During recording, Fiddler Jam monitors the HTTP/HTTPS traffic, but it can also capture:

 - **Screenshots**: If the **_Take screenshots while capturing_** switch is enabled, a screenshot will be recorded every time you click on the loaded page.